 This movement is terrific at prying the hips and helping you to groove into a quality squat pattern.
-Squatting is essential for all athletic movement and when it comes to fighting and combat performance this is an absolute must to include into your strength and conditioning to ramp things up.
+This is because squatting is essential for all athletic movement.
+As a result when it comes to fighting and combat performance this is an absolute must to include into your strength and conditioning to ramp things up.

-Since the weight is loaded at the front of the body it acts as a counter weight to stabilize your body when descending into the hole of the squat.
-This will optimize mobility of your ankles, knees, and hips.
+Since the weight is loaded at the front of your body it acts as a counter weight to stabilize your body when descending into the hole of the squat.
+Consequently this will optimize the mobility of your ankles, knees, and hips.
 Optimal mobility equates to leg power and greater leg power equates to more powerful strikes involved in punching and kicking.

 Stand with your feet at shoulder width.
 Hold the kettlebell at your chest gripping the horns (sides of the handle) with your elbows pointing down towards your knees.
 Allow the kettlebell to rest at your chest like you’re holding a goblet.

 From here brace your midsection and hinge your hips back as if you’re sitting on an invisible chair, or bench.
-As you hinge the hips break at the knees and track your torso down so that your elbows ideally touch the insides of your knees for optimal ROM.
-From here simply stand up fully extending the knees and hips.
+It’s also important here for you to hinge your hips and break at your knees to track your torso in the descent.
+So ideally you want your elbows to touch the insides of your knees for an optimal ROM.
+From here simply stand up fully extending your knees and hips.

 Goblet squats can be a regular part of your MMA, Combat, and Military fitness.
 As a stand alone workout try performing 6 to 8 sets of 15 reps with a moderately heavy weight.
 As a preparatory movement for you try performing the goblet squat with a lighter weight and focus on settling the knees and hips into the base of the squat prying on the ankles for 2 to 3 sets for a slow 5 to 6 repetitions.

 5. Kettlebell Exercises: Kettlebell Halo To Reverse Lunge